-This packet seeks to inform Alaska residents interested in detaching from a borough by providing the necessary resources to start the petition process.
-Staff are available to answer factual questions regarding the standards and procedures, and should be consulted when preparing a petition and before gathering any signatures.
-Staff cannot advise, however, how to prepare the petition.
+This packet seeks to inform Alaska residents interested in merging or consolidating municipalities by providing the necessary resources to start the petition process.
+Staff are available throughout this process to answer factual questions regarding the standards and procedures.
+Petitioners should contact staff when preparing a petition and before gathering any signatures.
+Staff, however, cannot advise how to prepare the petition.

-Detachment of any size requires a substantial effort on the behalf of petitioners.
-The borough detachment process can take over a year when including the time to plan and draft a petition.
+Merger or consolidation of any size requires a substantial effort on the behalf of petitioners.
+The merger or consolidation process can take over a year from when the petition is submitted.
+That does not include the time to plan and draft a petition.
 Proper planning can help petitioners anticipate roadblocks and help streamline the process.
-The commission staff are available to answer questions and to give information to both proponents and opponents of borough detachment.
+The commission staff are available to answer questions and to give information to both proponents and opponents of merger or consolidation.